-We simulate a 4MB file transfer with different network conditions, controlled by varying the load introduced by crosstraffic.
+We simulate a 4 MB file transfer with different network conditions, controlled by varying the load introduced by cross-traffic.
 All loss experienced is due to congestion at the routers; no loss is due to bit errors.
-The aggregate levels of crosstraffic on each path range from 5Mbps to 11Mbps.
+The aggregate levels of cross-traffic on each path range from 5 to 11 Mbps.
 Although we independently control the levels of cross-traffic on each of the core links, the controls for the cross-traffic on each forward-return path pair are set the same.
 Each simulation has three parameters:

-- 1) level of cross-traffic (in Mbps) on the primary path - 2) level of cross-traffic (in Mbps) on the alternate path - 3) AllRtxAlt vs AllRtxSame policy
+- 1 level of cross-traffic (in Mbps) on the primary path; - 2 level of cross-traffic (in Mbps) on the alternate path; - 3 AllRtxAlt vs AllRtxSame policy.

-B. Results
+2.2.
+Results

-We compare the transfer times using AllRtxAlt versus AllRtxSame under various loss rates, with all else being equal (bandwidth, delay, etc).
+We compare the transfer times using AllRtxAlt versus AllRtxSame under various loss rates, with all else being equal (bandwidth, delay, etc.).
 Since loss in our simulations only occurs due to congestion, we do not set the loss rate.
 Instead, we calculate the observed loss rate for a transfer after the simulation has completed.
 The loss rate is calculated as the number of SCTP packets dropped divided by the number of SCTP packets transmitted.

 We collected results for 0-10% loss on the primary and alternate paths, but due to space constraints in this paper, we do not include all results (more detailed results appear in [4]).

-Figure 3 presents the results for transfers with $\{3,5,8\}\%$ primary path loss.
+Fig. 3 presents the results for transfers with $\{3, 5, 8\}\%$ primary path loss.
 The graphs compare the file transfer time using AllRtxAlt versus AllRtxSame at various loss rates on the alternate path.
 Without failures, AllRtxSame never uses the alternate path, and therefore is unaffected by the alternate path's loss rate.
 Thus, AllRtxSame's transfer times are represented as a band parallel to the x-axis.
 This band outlines the upper and lower bounds of the 90% confidence interval.
-For example, we are 90% confident that the average 4MB file transfer time at 3% primary path loss lies between 34.3 and 35.1 seconds.
+For example, we are 90% confident that the average 4 MB file transfer time at 3% primary path loss lies between 34.3 and 35.1 s.

 AllRtxAlt's transfer times are grouped by ranges of alternate path loss rates.
 The graph depicts the mean and the 90% confidence interval for each of these groups.
 The 90% confidence interval is calculated using an acceptable error of 10% of the mean.
 That is, we ran enough simulations to estimate the mean and 90% confidence interval with an acceptable error of at most 10% of the mean.
-For example, when the primary path's loss rate is 3% and the alternate path's loss rate is 1.5-2.5%, the 4MB file transfer time is on average 42.8 seconds with a 90% confidence interval between 41.1 and 44.5 seconds.
+For example, when the primary path's loss rate is 3% and the alternate path's loss rate is 1.5-2.5%, the 4 MB file transfer time is on average 42.8 s with a 90% confidence interval between 41.1 and 44.5 s.

-The graphs show that for $\{3, 5\}\%$ primary path loss, All-RtxSame outperforms AllRtxAlt for all alternate path loss rates (except 0%).
-Even when the alternate path's loss rate is better (i.e., lower) than the primary's, retransmitting on the alternate path degrades performance.
+The graphs show that for $\{3, 5\}\%$ primary path loss, AllRtxSame outperforms AllRtxAlt for all alternate path loss rates (except 0%).
+Even when the alternate path's loss rate is better (i.e. lower) than the primary's, retransmitting on the alternate path degrades performance.
 This trend remains for all loss rates.
 Consider the results for 8% primary path loss.
-The anticipated benefits of AllRtxAlt only appear for alternate path's loss rate is up to 3% better (5-8%), it is better to retransmit data on the primary path with its an 8% loss rate.
+The anticipated benefits of AllRtxAlt only appear for alternate path loss rate of 0-3%.
+In other words, even if the alternate path's loss rate is up to 3% better (5-8%), it is better to retransmit data on the primary path with its an 8% loss rate.
 Clearly, this behavior is not what the SCTP authors expected when specifying the current retransmission policy.